Drexxxl/crypto-jump/README.md

 ## Running Locally

-Open `index.html` in a web browser to play the game locally.
-Use the arrow keys on desktop or tilt your phone on mobile to move the character.
+Open `main.html` in a web browser to see the prototype home screen.
+Use the **Play** button there to launch the game in `index.html`.
+You can also open `index.html` directly if you want to skip the home screen.

 ## Telegram Integration